vasurastogi03/TO-DO-List-App/README.md

 # TO-DO-List-App
 A basic Todo list App which uses CRUD operations created  using MERN stack.
-The data is sent to a Mongo database.
+The data is stored in a Mongo database.

 Its operations are -